elasticdog/elasticdog-com/quartz/content/drafts/Inbox.md

 > [!INFO]
 > This file is tracked by Git, but ignored by Quartz.

+- The frequency of checking in on investments and the correlation with happiness.
+Conversation with Scott after a book, but I forget which one.
+Figure this out.

 - Why am I drawn to words like "kaizen" and "ikigai" to summarize concepts that may or may not directly translate into English?
 Is it purely length?
 Can I truly understand the concept as a non-native speaker, or am I misrepresenting something by not knowing the cultural context?
 Does it matter?

 - ChatGPT as the ultimate rubber duck.
 Any time with no delay or ego, infinite patience, with the ability to ask for clarification and dive deeper into questions, be a sanity check.